OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

     * (((((((a + b) + c) ∗ d(e + f)))))

   How would you solve this?
-  What do they need to keep track of?
+  What do you need to keep track of?

   One issue is balanced parentheses.
-  Can you just determine if there are the correct number of parenthesis, and they are in the right order?
+  Can you just determine if there are the correct number of parenthesis, and that they are in the right order?
   ``(()(()))`` is good, but ``())(`` is not good.
   For this, a stack will work.

   But, can you can solve this simpler than that, without a stack?
   You can actually do this with one integer variable: add one for left paren, subtract one for right paren.
-  Start with 0, never go negative, and end with 0.
+  The requiremens are that the count starts at 0, never goes negative, and ends with 0.

 * But, can you do it if if your machine had no additional memory other than the program itself?